open-metadata/OpenMetadata/openmetadata-docs/content/connectors/dashboard/quicksight/index.md

 #### Metadata Ingestion Options

 - **Name**: This field refers to the name of ingestion pipeline, you can customize the name or use the generated name.
-- **Database Filter Pattern (Optional)**: Use to database filter patterns to control whether or not to include database as part of metadata ingestion.
-  - **Include**: Explicitly include databases by adding a list of comma-separated regular expressions to the Include field.
-OpenMetadata will include all databases with names matching one or more of the supplied regular expressions.
-All other databases will be excluded.
-  - **Exclude**: Explicitly exclude databases by adding a list of comma-separated regular expressions to the Exclude field.
-OpenMetadata will exclude all databases with names matching one or more of the supplied regular expressions.
-All other databases will be included.
-- **Schema Filter Pattern (Optional)**: Use to schema filter patterns to control whether or not to include schemas as part of metadata ingestion.
+- **Dashboard Filter Pattern (Optional)**: Use to dashboard filter patterns to control whether or not to include dashboard as part of metadata ingestion.
-  - **Include**: Explicitly include schemas by adding a list of comma-separated regular expressions to the Include field.
-OpenMetadata will include all schemas with names matching one or more of the supplied regular expressions.
-All other schemas will be excluded.
+    - **Include**: Explicitly include dashboards by adding a list of comma-separated regular expressions to the Include field.
+OpenMetadata will include all dashboards with names matching one or more of the supplied regular expressions.
+All other dashboards will be excluded.
-  - **Exclude**: Explicitly exclude schemas by adding a list of comma-separated regular expressions to the Exclude field.
-OpenMetadata will exclude all schemas with names matching one or more of the supplied regular expressions.
-All other schemas will be included.
+    - **Exclude**: Explicitly exclude dashboards by adding a list of comma-separated regular expressions to the Exclude field.
+OpenMetadata will exclude all dashboards with names matching one or more of the supplied regular expressions.
+All other dashboards will be included.
-- **Table Filter Pattern (Optional)**: Use to table filter patterns to control whether or not to include tables as part of metadata ingestion.
+- **Chart Pattern (Optional)**: Use to chart filter patterns to control whether or not to include charts as part of metadata ingestion.
-  - **Include**: Explicitly include tables by adding a list of comma-separated regular expressions to the Include field.
-OpenMetadata will include all tables with names matching one or more of the supplied regular expressions.
-All other tables will be excluded.
+    - **Include**: Explicitly include charts by adding a list of comma-separated regular expressions to the Include field.
+OpenMetadata will include all charts with names matching one or more of the supplied regular expressions.
+All other charts will be excluded.
-  - **Exclude**: Explicitly exclude tables by adding a list of comma-separated regular expressions to the Exclude field.
-OpenMetadata will exclude all tables with names matching one or more of the supplied regular expressions.
-All other tables will be included.
+    - **Exclude**: Explicitly exclude charts by adding a list of comma-separated regular expressions to the Exclude field.
+OpenMetadata will exclude all charts with names matching one or more of the supplied regular expressions.
+All other charts will be included.
-- **Include views (toggle)**: Set the Include views toggle to control whether or not to include views as part of metadata ingestion.
-- **Include tags (toggle)**: Set the Include tags toggle to control whether or not to include tags as part of metadata ingestion.
+- **Database Service Name (Optional)**: Enter the name of Database Service which is already ingested in OpenMetadata to create lineage between dashboards and database tables.
 - **Enable Debug Log (toggle)**: Set the Enable Debug Log toggle to set the default log level to debug, these logs can be viewed later in Airflow.
-- **Mark Deleted Tables (toggle)**: Set the Mark Deleted Tables toggle to flag tables as soft-deleted if they are not present anymore in the source system.
-- **Mark Deleted Tables from Filter Only (toggle)**: Set the Mark Deleted Tables from Filter Only toggle to flag tables as soft-deleted if they are not present anymore within the filtered schema or database only.
-This flag is useful when you have more than one ingestion pipelines.
-For example if you have a schema

 ### 7. Schedule the Ingestion and Deploy